What are ATCs and ATEs?

 - Determine if you are eligible to apply for membership (see Route of Entry heading).

 - Complete ATC/ATE Application Package* (which includes Ethics Exam) and the Timber Cruiser's Log and submit them and any other required documents and membership fees.

-- The registration department will review your application package for completeness and correctness and mark your ethics exam.
+- We will review your application package for completeness and correctness and mark your ethics exam.
 You will be contacted if your application is incomplete or if an ethics exam re-write is necessary (Note: your application will be placed on hold until you pass the ethics exam.).

 - Once these requirements have been met, the Forest Measurements Board (FMB) will arrange for you to write the Accredited Timber Cruiser/Evaluator Technical Exam.

 - After passing the technical exam, the FMB will review the application package and make the final determination on whether you can be accepted as an ATC or ATE.